 Dr. Kaufman’s primary research interests focus on British and Irish modernism.
 His M.A. thesis, Roll Away the Reel World: James Joyce, Visual Textuality, and the Art of Motion Pictures, was a national finalist for the Western Association of Graduate Schools Distinguished Thesis Award (2003).
 In recent years, he has cultivated an interest in the intersection of law and literature, especially as it pertains to the discord between government secrecy and freedom of expression.
 He is currently at work on a book project, tentatively titled Spyography: Modernism, Espionage, and the Militant Aesthetic State, which examines the problematic recruitment of writers into the British Secret Intelligence Service (MI6) through literary texts, memoirs, and declassified government documents housed in the UK National Archives.

-Adjunct Assistant Professor, Bentley University, Waltham, Mass.
-(2013)
+Adjunct Assistant Professor, Bentley University, Waltham, Massachusetts (2013)

 Senior Teacher for Observations, Caledonian School, Prague, Czech Republic (2005-2007)

 ESL Instructor, Caledonian School, Prague, Czech Republic (2002-2007)

 Graduate Teaching Assistant, Colorado State University, Fort Collins, Colorado (2000-2002)

 Dean’s Dissertation Fellowship, Center for the Humanities at Tufts (CHAT) (2012-2013)

 Summer Fellowship for Doctoral Research in the Humanities, Tufts University (2011)

 Outstanding Teacher and Teacher Mentor, Tufts University (2011, 2012)